marionwalton/media-and-society/9_gender.md

 Black feminist researchers have played a leading role in highlighting these concerns.

+Revise the definitions of GenAI and synthetic media for this section.

 ### Bias in computer vision

 Computer vision researchers warned early on that black faces were not even recognised as human, and that  facial recognition did not recognise black women's faces (Buolamwini & Gebru, 2018)